sagemath/sage/pkgs/sagemath-objects/README.rst

-It provides a small, fundamental subset of the modules of the Sage library ("sagelib", `sagemath-standard`), making Sage objects, the element/parent framework, categories, the coercion system and the related metaclasses.
+It provides a small, fundamental subset of the modules of the Sage library ("sagelib", `sagemath-standard`), making Sage objects, the element/parent framework, categories, the coercion system and the related metaclasses available.

 Dependencies